jonnytodorov/automotive-sales-funnel-analytics/README.md

 <b>Data:</b>
 * Synthetic datasets in CSV format simulating the full customer journey from initial lead to final purchase.
 * Fact tables include leads, test drives, and sales, while dimension tables consist of campaigns, customers, and dealerships.
 Table sizes range from as few as 8 rows (campaigns) to as many as 8000 (leads).
-* A snowflake schema was used to model relationships accurately for proper filtering and attribution logic in Power BI.

 <b>Tools:</b>
 * PostgreSQL was used for data cleaning, date fixing, and statistical preparation.
 * Power BI was used for data shaping and dashboard development, with the help of Power Query (M) for data transformation, and DAX for KPI calculations and performance analysis.
-* Statistical measures implemented include sensitivity analysis, two-sample t-testing, linear regression, and z-scores based on standard deviations.

 ---
 ## Dashboard Overview